Victim Offender Reconiciliation Program

 - Talk about your future and ask others about theirs

-- Reach a fuller understanding of the crime
+- Reach a better understanding of the crime

 - Work out a written agreement about what needs to happen now